madgrizzle/ovos-PHAL-plugin-mk1/readme.md

 the firmware can be found in the original repository [MycroftAI/enclosure-mark1](https://github.com/MycroftAI/enclosure-mark1)

+utits to interact with the faceplate pixel by pixel can be found in [ovos-utils.enclosure.mk1](https://github.com/OpenVoiceOS/ovos-utils/tree/dev/ovos_utils/enclosure/mark1)

 # Serial Port Protocols

 See the file [protocols.txt](./protocols.txt) for a description of commands that can be sent to the faceplate.